aiguardrail/collar-langchain/README.md

 ## What is this?

 This package wraps the [Collar Guardrail](https://collar-b46l.onrender.com) MCP server as native LangChain tools.
-Any LangChain agent can now evaluate proposed trades against a deterministic risk policy **before** executing them — with `allow` / `warn` / `deny` verdicts, a 0–100 risk score, and a tamper-evident SHA-256 audit hash.
+Any LangChain agent can evaluate proposed trades against a deterministic risk policy **before** executing them — with `allow` / `warn` / `deny` verdicts, a 0–100 risk score, and a tamper-evident SHA-256 audit hash.